COVID-19 Information Center: get the latest on vaccines, testing, screening, visitor policy and post-COVID support >>

 Learning how to give yourself time is important.
 It can help you cope with the things that are going on in your life, sort of like a domino effect.

-So, the final encouragement for parents and teachers — and anyone impacted by the changes of e-learning — is to take a moment and practice self-care.
+So, the final encouragement for parents and teachers — and anyone impacted by the changes of the pandemic — is to take a moment and practice self-care.
 Make sure you have lunch, take a nice relaxing shower, and do something that promotes your emotional needs.

 “Do not give from the depths of your well, but from your overflow.” – Rumi